sososkxksodkd/Amogus/README.md

     RyuNotify:Send("Lists Refreshed", "NPCs, Quests, Waffen & Inseln aktualisiert!", 3)
 end)

+-- AUTO REFRESH LOOP FÜR DIE LISTEN (Alle 3 Sekunden) task.spawn(function()
+    local function listsEqual(a, b)
+        if #a ~= #b then return false end for i = 1, #a do if a[i] ~= b[i] then return false end end return true
+    end

+    local lastMobs, lastQuests, lastIslands, lastWeaps = InitMobs, InitQuests, InitIslands, InitWeapons

+    while true do
+        task.wait(3)
+        local newMobs, newQuests, newIslands, newWeaps = GetDynamicLists()

+        if not listsEqual(lastMobs, newMobs) then
+            lastMobs = newMobs
+            if DropMob then DropMob:Refresh(newMobs) end
+        end
+        if not listsEqual(lastQuests, newQuests) then
+            lastQuests = newQuests
+            if DropNPC then DropNPC:Refresh(newQuests) end
+        end
+        if not listsEqual(lastWeaps, newWeaps) then
+            lastWeaps = newWeaps
+            if DropWep then DropWep:Refresh(newWeaps) end
+        end
+        if not listsEqual(lastIslands, newIslands) then
+            lastIslands = newIslands
+            if DropIsland then DropIsland:Refresh(newIslands) end
+        end
+    end
+end)

 --// AUTO STATS UI
 local SecAutoStats = CreateSection(SubStats, "Auto Stats System")